radical-cybertools/radical.entk/docs/install.rst

         cd ..
         pip install radical.utils/ saga-python/ radical.pilot/ radical.entk/

-You can check the version of Ensemble MD Toolkit with the `entk-version` command-line tool.
+You can check the version of Ensemble MD Toolkit with the ```entk-version``` command-line tool.
 It should return 0.6.

 .. code-block:: bash

         entk-version
-        0.6
+        0.6.0

 Installing rabbitmq